11lugg/storybook-button/README.md

 - You can also reset the button back to its initial state by clicking on the button in the table head in the controls tab
 - If you click on the Docs tab, you can see the button attributes/states in more detail.

 I was hoping to use SCSS to make use of global variables for colors.
-However, I was having the same dependencies conflict as before.
+However, I was having the same dependency conflict as before.
 I didn't spend much time trying to solve this instead focusing my attention on completing the task in hand.